Head's up, there could be affiliate links ahead!

 Step Two: Break Down the Process into Manageable Steps

-Next, it’s time to break down the process into manageable steps.
+Next, it’s time to break down the process of getting the outcome you want into manageable steps.
 You can either start from the beginning and work your way to the end result, start from the end and work your way backward, or do what I do and jump all over the place but still end up at the same result.

 By breaking down the steps, you’re creating a workflow that will give you an idea of how much energy the project will take.
 But here’s the thing – ADHDers have a hard time prioritizing tasks, so we need to account for that as well.
 Personally, I find that when I need to break things down into a prioritized process, pen and paper is the best way to go.
 It’s also helpful to break the milestones into weeks and plot out the major milestones.